Da Yu and the Birth of the Chinese Civilisation

 Commonly referred to as Yu the Great, Da Yu (大禹) is the hero of our flood story.
 There was nothing supernatural or unusual about Yu.
 He was a serious-minded person, a man of few words.
 He led the population to work together and bring the flood under control.

-He was so devoted to his task that during the 13-year period; he passed by his home three (meaning many in ancient Chinese context) times, but never went inside to see his wife or children (三过家门而不入).
+He was so devoted to his task that during the 13-year period, he passed by his home three times (meaning many in the ancient Chinese context), but never went inside to see his wife or children (三过家门而不入).

 His father, Gǔn (pronounced “Kun” 鲧), was initially tasked with bringing the flood under control.
 Gǔn worked for 9 years but failed.
 His approach was to build dikes and dams to block the water.
 Because of Gǔn’s failure, he was exiled to Feather Mountain.